Patented Market Application Examples

 Gentag’s NFC patch for drug delivery is capable of providing precise, timed dosing for a variety of medications.
 Our patented NFC lab-on-a-chip technology, where the smartphone acts as the controller, is both battery-less and disposable.

 Gentag’s patented optical sensor technology complements its NFC sensor portfolio.
-Sophisticated customized printable sensors can be printed on any medium, including paper, for just pennies and can be produced for broad Internet of Things (IoT) market applications.
+Sophisticated customized printable sensors can be printed on any medium, including paper, for just pennies and can be produced for Internet of Things (IoT) market applications.

-Examples include skin sensor tattoos, smart packaging labels, pharmaceutical and medical applications.
+Examples include skin sensor tattoos, smart packaging labels, pharmaceutical applications, and medical applications.
 The printable sensor technology is expected to become ubiquitous and include chain of custody, blockchain and other applications.